Jordan blocks and the Bethe ansatz III: Class 5 model and its symmetries: Jordan blocks of the class 5 transfer matrix

+We should stress that the generalised eigenvectors are not equal to the descendents, but to linear combinations of them.
+This is obvious from the fact that the vectors that form the multiplets are eigenvectors of $S^z$ but $[\tau(u) , S^z] \neq 0$.
+However, $S^+$ is of Jordan normal form in our basis, making the computation of the generalised eigenvectors of $\tau (u)$ rather simple.

-Although we may be worried that this structure gets spoiled by additional contributions from subleading orders in the expansion, we can argue that this is not the case at any order.
+Let us consider now what happens for generic values of $u$.
+We may worry that the structure we have just described gets spoiled by additional contributions from subleading orders in the expansion, but we will argue that this is not the case at any order.

+First, we show that the transfer matrix is still the sum of a diagonal matrix and a strictly upper triangular matrix that vanishes when we set $a_2=a_3=0$.
+For that, we make use of an argument similar to the one used in appendix~\ref{appendix} for computing the large $u$ limit of the transfer matrix.
 To obtain the transfer matrix, we have to consider the part of the monodromy matrix that is proportional to the identity in the auxiliary space.
-This means that a term will contribute to the transfer matrix only if it has as many lowering operators as raising operators appearing on the auxiliary space.
-Having a closer look at the R-matrix, we find that the only term that is proportional to $\sigma^-$ in the auxiliary space is a piece of the permutation operator.
-Because this term is of the form $\sigma^- \otimes \sigma^+$, all the $\sigma^-$ operators appearing on the auxiliary space imply the presence of a $\sigma^+$ operator acting on one of the physical spaces.
-In contrast, the presence of a $\sigma^+$ on the auxiliary space does not imply the presence of a $\sigma^-$ operator acting on a physical space, as the terms from the deformation can also act as $\sigma^+$ on the auxiliary space.
+This means that a term will contribute to the transfer matrix if and only if it has as many lowering operators as raising operators on the auxiliary space.
+Having a closer look at the R-matrix, we find that the only term that is proportional to $\sigma^-$ in the auxiliary space is a piece of the permutation operator

+Notice that the term we are interested in is of the form $\sigma^- \otimes \sigma^+$.
+Therefore, all the $\sigma^-$ operators appearing on the auxiliary space imply the presence of a $\sigma^+$ operator acting on one of the physical spaces.
+In contrast, the presence of a $\sigma^+$ on the auxiliary space implies the presence of a $\sigma^-$ operator acting on a physical space if and only if it does not contain the deformation parameters $a_2$ and $a_3$.
 This means that every term in the transfer matrix will either raise or maintain the $S^z$ eigenvalue of the states it acts on, making the transfer matrix upper triangular in the basis we proposed.
-Even more, we can see that the terms which contain at least one contribution from the deformation always raise the eigenvalue of $S^z$, so the eigenvalues of the transfer matrix are still the ones of the undeformed transfer matrix.
+Even more, we can see that the terms which contain at least one contribution from the deformation always raise the eigenvalue of $S^z$.
+These two facts combined show that the transfer matrix is still the sum of a diagonal matrix, equal to the undeformed transfer matrix, and a strictly upper triangular matrix that vanishes when we set $a_2=a_3=0$.